hieubkvn123/COVIDNet-Implementation/README.md

 A replication of COVIDNet for COVID-19 diagnosis.
 The original paper can be found [here](https://arxiv.org/abs/2003.09871)

+# Introduction
+In this work, I proposed some minor modifications to the original "COVID-Net: A Tailored Deep Convolutional Neural Network Design for Detection of COVID-19 Cases from Chest X-Ray Images" paper.
+In the original COVID-Net implementation, the author proposed a lightweight CNN architecture tailored for COVID-19 diagnosis.
+In order to increase the robustness of the method, I incorporated several contrastive learning scheme to encourage the network to learn discriminative features between positive and negative cases.
+Also, with the employment of contrastive learning, we can get rid of the pretraining task with ImageNet, which is considerably more time consuming.

 # Set-up

 - [Data preparation and preprocessing](https://github.com/hieubkvn123/COVIDNet-Implementation/tree/main/data)